gskielian/Raspberry-Pal/README.md

 ./say.sh 10
 ```

-Then the simple script will parse the returned json for the most probably match from Google's Apis/
+Then the simple script will parse the returned json for the most probable match from Google's Speech-To-Text Apis.

 Credits: